News Articles for English Learners: 6 Top Resources

 Building concise, challenging and philosophical questions into your lesson regarding the reading is essential for your students’ growth when using this exceptional online news resource.
-Below are a few great questions for your students to ponder and respond using this article from The New Yorker.

 Let your students read a paragraph or two before pausing for discussion.
 Ask them about new words and phrases they may have encountered while reading.